giahypham/giahypham/README.md

 Looking forward to growing my network and collaborating on the next software development projects.
 Let's create remarkable applications!

-In my free time, I manage a competitive FIFA ProClub, play tennis, and I am a regular concert goer.
+In my free time, I manage a competitive FIFA ProClub, play tennis, and I am a regular concertgoer.
 Let's bond over music, tennis, and books!

+💻 My current tech stack:
+-Full-stack development using HTML, Javascript, React, Redux Node, and CSS -Quality assurance using unit testing and integration testing -Data analysis using R and visualization with Tableau

 <h3 align="left">Connect with me:</h3>
 <p align="left">